Skip to content

 • Configure SLAs and set up SLA notifications to team leaders

-You need the administrator role to create new queues, change queue settings and add/remove queue members.
+Requirement: You need to be an administrator to access these settings, that allows you to create new queues, change queue settings and add/remove queue members.
+Regular users may only log in and out of queues.

 Create a queue